szaumoor/ZSTweaks/README.md

 I think everyone agrees that this type of restriction makes the weapons immediately less appealing.

-**Component 1321:** Make Bone Club +2, +3 against undead's effect reflect the description bette and improve it slightly
+**Component 1321:** Make Bone Club +2, +3 against undead's effect reflect the description better and improve it slightly

 This makes the club slightly more powerful (+3 in all respects), is more shamanic, and more damaging to undead: acts as +5 against them, with THAC0 bonus of +5 against undead, undead take +4 damage, and spectral undead take +8